 The Automotive Safety Program (ASP) is a program in the Department of Pediatrics, Indiana University School of Medicine.
-Under the leadership of Co-Medical Directors Dr. Marilyn Bull and Dr. Joseph O’Neil, the ASP is actively involved in research to determne and report restraint practices in Indiana and to shape outreach initiatives.
+Under the leadership of Co-Medical Directors Dr. Marilyn Bull and Dr. Joseph O’Neil, the ASP is actively involved in research to determine and report restraint practices in Indiana and to shape outreach initiatives.

 Ambulance